 Last updated: August 31, 2020

 Duolingo is a service used by many ages, and every language course is different.
 As a teacher, you can edit Duolingo for Schools privacy settings to your preference.
 If you find your students are mature enough to interact with adult language learners from all over the world, these social settings can be enabled.
 Or if you prefer, these can be disabled.
+Once a classroom is created, social settings are automatically enabled.

 We should make clear that we do not allow swearing, hate speech or pornographic content in general.
 Find out more in our Community Guidelines.